 I’m happy to have developed today’s recipe for Cheese and Onion Pie as part of my partnership with Horizon Organic.
-I love cooking with their naturally good products and I feel great about feeding them to my active kids.
-And my whole family loves this classic crisp-crusted British-style Cheese and Onion Pie packed with a creamy filling of savoury onions and Cheddar cheese with a hint of British mustard.
+My whole family loves this classic crisp-crusted British-style Cheese and Onion Pie packed with a creamy filling of savoury onions and Cheddar cheese with a hint of British mustard.

 Cook’s Notes